Top 10 7-string guitar players: who plays 7-string and what strings they use

 5. Jeff Loomis, Arch Enemy / ex-Nevermore

 Loomis's Nevermore catalog and his current Arch Enemy work (since 2014) put him in the technical-death-metal-adjacent 7-string lane.
 Schecter Jeff Loomis 7 signature guitar.
 His solo work (Zero Order Phase, Plains of Oblivion) documents his lead vocabulary.
-Loomis favors heavier 7-string gauges than most djent peers, the low B sits in a firm-bordering-on-stiff feel that supports his shred-adjacent technical vocabulary.
+His signature 7-string set is Von Frankenstein Monster Gear's "The Seven Strings of God" (.009/.011/.016/.026/.036/.046/.062): a light top for his lead vocabulary over a heavy low string for the B.

 6. Keith Merrow, Conquering Dystopia / solo